Understanding the difference between PRP, OPRP & CCP

 - construction and layout of buildings and associated utilities

-- lay-out of premises, including workspace and employee facilities
+- the layout of premises, including workspace and employee facilities

 - supplies of air, water, energy and other utilities